dp90/HowManyFingers/README.md

 The Numpy implementation of the elements in the final architecture were all part of Stanford CS231n course.
 The Solver class was provided as course material, but the remainder is my own work, inlcuding the vectorized implementations of the various layers.
 In the files provided in this repository it is specified what is and what is not my own work.

 ### Computer specifications
-As the Numpy implementations are by no means optimized for GPU use, both model implementations are run on CPU.
+As the Numpy implementations are by no means optimized for GPU use, both model implementations are run on CPU of type Intel Core i7-4700MQ.
+The operating system is Linux Mint v19.3.

-## Results

-## Analysis
+## Results & Analysis
+This section treats the training and test results of both model implementations, as well as their relative speed.
+Additionally, some examples are presented of misclassifications to get a more tangible understanding of the model's performance.

+### PyTorch
+Image of iterations vs loss.
+Image of iterations vs accuracies.
+Table of train, development and test accuracies.

+### Numpy implementation
+Image of iterations vs loss.
+Image of iterations vs accuracies.
+Table of train, development and test accuracies.

+### Speed

+### Misclassifications
+Show 3-4 images with understandable misclassifications.
+Show 3-4 images with strange misclassifications.

-## Conclusion
+## Conclusion & Discussion
 PyTorch is faster, so I wouldn't recommend or personally use my Numpy implementations.

-## Discussion
+Model's performance could still be improved.
 Add data.
 Other option is to regularize with weight decay/dropout, but this also decreases the training error.
 Given the Bayesian error of 0.0%, this solution could work to improve the model's performance in a practical application, but is not the optimal solution.
 Another possibility could be to pre-proces the data to remove the background from the images, so that only the hands themselves remain.
 Ensemble.